zepez/zepez.dev/src/content/post/nonovel-io/index.md

 - Track user chapter progress?
 - Customize reading experience, such as sizing, fonts or colors?

 Some of these ended up in production, some of them didn't.
 That's okay - it could change at any time.
+This is a passion project and I intend to continue working on it.

 ## Choosing a stack

 I'm constantly searching for the "ideal" stack.
-I want to make a lot of things, eventually; I want something comfortable and easy to work with.
+I want to make a lot of things, eventually; I need something comfortable and easy to work with.

 ### Frontend

 - [**Next.js**](https://nextjs.org/): Next is a great framework, but I probably wouldn't choose it again for this project.
+My priorities were simple:
+  - Typescript
+  - Full Stack
+  - Serverless (scale to zero)
+  - Familiarity

-The number one priority was something that would easily adapt to serverless, but [Astro](https://astro.build/) would likely be a better choice as the content is largely static.
-I did get some hands-on time with the new App dir paradigm and RSC, so it was a success from that perspective.
-Another boon is lack of significant vendor lock-in: it's well documented on how to slap Next.js in a container and host it on nearly any platform.
+I've spent so much time with Next already that it was an easy pick, but [Astro](https://astro.build/) would likely be a better choice as the content is largely static.
+I did get some hands-on time with the new App directory and RSC, so it was still a success.

 - [**TailwindCSS**](https://tailwindcss.com/): Need I say more?

 - [**Radix primitives**](https://www.radix-ui.com/primitives) and [**shadcn/ui**](https://ui.shadcn.com/): This was my first time using either.
-The un-opinionated nature of Radix has been great; I'm never going back to [HeadlessUI](https://headlessui.com/).
+The un-opinionated nature of Radix has been great.
 I also found that `shadcn/ui`'s management approach to work really well with my workflow - I'm curious to see if this will start a trend of component libraries that aren't actually libraries.
 Uh... hm.
 They explain it better:

 > This is NOT a component library.
 It's a collection of re-usable components that you can copy and paste into your apps.

-- [**ModelFusion (formerly `ai-utils.js`)**](https://modelfusion.dev/guide/): This is effectively just a wrapper around a few popular model hosting providers for a consistent interface.
+- [**ModelFusion (formerly `ai-utils.js`)**](https://modelfusion.dev/guide/): This is effectively just a wrapper around a few popular model hosting provider's APIs.
 I think I could have used LangChain, but that felt like overkill.

 ### Backend

 - [**Next.js**](https://nextjs.org/): See above ⬆️
-- [**NeonDB (serverless postgreSQL)**](https://neon.tech/): Neon is my go-to hosting provider for PostgreSQL, now.
-[Planetscale](https://planetscale.com/) and [Vitess](https://vitess.io/) are super cool, but they come with the significant limitation of not supporting foreign keys (and being built on top of MySQL 😢).
-[CockroachDB](https://www.cockroachlabs.com/) is probably fine, but Neon supports branching and has a great [serverless driver](https://github.com/neondatabase/serverless) that acts as a drop-in replacement for [node-postres](https://node-postgres.com/).
+- [**NeonDB (serverless postgreSQL)**](https://neon.tech/): Neon has become my go-to hosting provider for PostgreSQL.
+[Planetscale](https://planetscale.com/) and [Vitess](https://vitess.io/) are super cool, but don't support foreign keys (and are built on top of MySQL 😢).
+[CockroachDB](https://www.cockroachlabs.com/) is probably fine, but Neon supports branching and has a great [serverless driver](https://github.com/neondatabase/serverless) that acts as a drop-in replacement for [node-postgres](https://node-postgres.com/).
+Vercel is reselling Neon's service branded as [Vercel Postres](https://vercel.com/docs/storage/vercel-postgres); if it's good enough for them then it's probably good enough for me.
 - [**DrizzleORM**](https://orm.drizzle.team/): Type-safe database queries?
 [Knex.js](https://knexjs.org/)-like query builder?
 I'm in love.
-- **Redis** (for pub/sub)
-- [**Railway**](https://railway.app/): Railway is a hosting platform.
-But wait!
-It's actually... easy to use?
-It takes roughly two clicks to spin up a Redis instance - a refreshing break from Kubernetes hell.
-I highly recommend trying out Railway for low maintenance microservices.
 - [**Auth.js**](https://authjs.dev/): I don't have any significant complaints with Auth.js, but if I were starting over: I would likely go with a managed auth service, such as [Supabase Auth](https://supabase.com/) or [Clerk](https://clerk.com/).
 Auth.js is *fine* and I *could* roll my own auth (I've done so with previous projects), but both Clerk and Supabase have generous free tiers.
 I think the peace of mind that these services offer is worth the trade off of vendor lock-in.

 ## Importing content